DioxusLabs/dioxus/docs/guide/src/en/getting_started/ssr.md

 cd app
 ```

-Add Dioxus and the ssr renderer as dependancies:
+Add Dioxus and the ssr renderer as dependencies:

 ```shell
 cargo add dioxus